sjp38/hackermail/README.md

     $ ./hkml init --manifest ./manifests/lore.js
     $ ./hkml list damon --fetch

-Open the fifth mail of the list:

-    $ ./hkml open 5

-Send a reply to the 5th mail:

-    $ ./hkml reply 5

-Forward the 5th mail to others:

-    $ ./hkml forward 5

-List entire mails of the 5th mail's thread of the list:

-    $ ./hkml thread 5

-Write and send a mail to the mailing list:

-    $ ./hkml write --cc damon@lists.linux.dev

-Export the [2, 5)-th mails on the list to 'exported.mbox' file:

-    $ ./hkml export --range 2 5 exported.mbox

-List mails in an .mbox file:

-    $ ./hkml list exported.mbox
+The first command is required to be executed only once for initialization.

+The second command opens an interactive list of the mails.
+From it, users can do actions for mails including opening, replying, and forwarding.
+Press '?' for help.

 For more detail,

     $ ./hkml -h
+    $ ./hkml list -h

-or, refer to [USAGE.md](USAGE.md) file.
+or refer to [USAGE.md](USAGE.md) file.